 Creating Subsequent Motions

-Once you have completed creating the first vote for your meeting, return to the Dashboard and from the Actions Menu duplicate the vote.
+Once you have completed creating the first vote for your meeting, return to the Dashboard, select the vote, and from the Actions Menu duplicate the vote.

 Make the following edits on all subsequent motions